Jesuit Priest Slams Catholic School Boys For Disrespecting Native American Elder

 “Catholic school students at the #MarchforLife attempt to shame and disrespect a man at the #IndigenousPeoplesMarch.
 These actions are not Catholic, not Christian and not acceptable.
 Would that these students fully understood the dignity of all human life — including this man’s.”

-Throughout the entire encounter with the teenagers, Philips continued to beat his drum and chant, ignoring the vitriol being thrown at him by young boys who have hardly paid their dues and seem to also think they have dominion to decide what women can and can’t do with their own bodies.
+Throughout the entire encounter with the teenagers, Philips continued to beat his drum and chant, ignoring the vitriol being thrown at him by young boys who have hardly paid their dues.

-Aside from protesting women’s right to choose, they were also yelling “build that wall” throughout their march.
+Aside from protesting women’s right to choose, they were also allegedly yelling “build that wall” throughout their march.

 Philips also spoke up after the incident, expressing his sadness at the words the boys kept screaming in his face.